How To Plan A Birthday Party With A Party Planning Checklist.

 While it’s going to cost more than taking it on yourself, a caterer will be able to handle all of the work that goes into keeping your guests well-fed without you having to stress over it.
 Plus, you’ll be getting an experienced professional making your food, likely leading to an excellent spread.

 No matter which option you end up going for, you’ll have to choose early on.
-Caterers need time to prepare, and you want to be sure you can get someone who will be free the day of your party.
+Caterers need time to prepare, and you want to be sure you can get someone who will be free on the day of your party.

 Will you be wanting to play music?
 Will you be wanting a photo booth?
 Do you need a bar to serve drinks from?
 A dance floor to boogie the night away?
-Well, unless you happen to have these things laying around, you’ll need to either buy or hire them from somewhere.
+Well, unless you happen to have these things lying around, you’ll need to either buy or hire them from somewhere.
 There are likely to be dozens of options for party gear hire wherever you happen to be, so this shouldn’t be too much of an issue.

-If you can’t afford to buy or hire equipment, try to see if there is anyone you know that would potentially be open to lending you things.
+If you can’t afford to buy or hire equipment, try to see if there is anyone you know who would potentially be open to lending you things.
 Keep in mind that, no matter what you end up getting, any gear is likely going to be a bonus, rather than making or breaking the party.
 People are there to celebrate the birthday of a person they care about, so don’t worry if you can’t get everything on your list.

 Finally, we have furniture.
 As with the point above, chairs, tables and other essentials can easily be bought or rented.
 Just make sure you have a few extra chairs here and there in case something happens and people get stuck standing awkwardly during any seated festivities.
+Something that is usually forgotten in the middle of how to plan a birthday party.

 Learning how to plan a birthday party doesn’t come naturally for everyone, and it can be a little overwhelming the first few times you do it.
 However, if you have your party planning checklist, it will provide you with the information you need to stay on top of your responsibilities.
 Good luck, and happy birthday to the lucky person!